Alternative data: 360° view of companies and professionals

-Our data sets provide B2B and B2C companies with up-to-date market knowledge and always fresh business-related people intelligence.
-From researching market trends to generating leads or unlocking the power of data-driven recruitment, alternative data is becoming increasingly indispensable for the modern business.
+Our datasets provide B2B and B2C companies with up-to-date market data and always fresh business-related people intelligence.
+From researching market trends to generating leads or unlocking the power of data-driven recruitment, alternative data is becoming increasingly indispensable for modern business.

 Use cases for alternative data

 Although alternative data, in general, might be used creatively in a near-infinite amount of cases, the data offered by Coresignal is mostly used for the practices listed below.

 Combine public company data with traditional datasets for analysis and enhanced investment strategies.
 Alternative data, combined with the power of AI/ML, enables investors to generate trade signals, identify risks and make better predictions.

 Data-driven recruitment takes the hiring process to a new level.
 By leveraging data when analyzing talent and prospects, recruiters can make efficient and data-driven decisions.

 With Coresignal's rich and continuously updated public resume datasets, fuel your lead generation pipeline with data on a wide range of decision-makers and stakeholders.

 Companies can leverage our up-to-date alternative datasets as well as our historical data offering to help identify and evaluate market and industry trends for enhanced decision-making.